Back to employers

 - Fare allowances*

 - 7 weeks of annual leave entitlement (employees covered by the CPC Enterprise Agreement 2014)*

 Training & Career Development

-At the start of each season, CPC welcomes onboard new employees who initially start their training and company induction during a dedicated training week, which is then followed up with further training at the station, where they will work for the season.
+At the start of each season, CPC welcomes on board new employees who initially start their training at a dedicated Induction Week at the station where they will work for the season.

 We also believe our team members are a vital link in the continuing success of our company and therefore in addition to our focus on training and development we encourage strong communication throughout CPC.

 These skills include horsemanship, horseshoeing, cattle work, fencing, water and mechanical maintenance and motorbike skills.
 The induction also allows new staff to learn information such as low-stress stock handling techniques and Workplace Health and Safety within the pastoral industry.

 All staff have an opportunity to create with their managers, an Individual Development Plan.
 These development needs are addressed through informal and formal training programs throughout the year and the course of their employment.

 - Bushfire Safety

 - Cert IV in Assessment and Workplace Training